glideroggan/dream/readme.md

 # BUGS
+- looks like there are some mocks in the loan-service file
 - the transaction signing is not so nice, the style of it should improve
 - need toast error when failing to start a workflow
 - when there is only one choice from the search inputs, enter key should select it